eduvpn/eduvpn-common/docs/src/api/functiondocs.md

  ```go
 func StartProxyguard(c C.uintptr_t, listen *C.char, tcpsp C.int, peer *C.char, proxySetup C.ProxySetup, proxyReady C.ProxyReady) *C.char
 ```
 StartProxyguard starts the 'proxyguard' procedure in eduvpn-common.
+Note that you should cancel/delete the cookie for this function when ProxyGuard is no longer needed! eduvpn-common currently also cleans up the running ProxyGuard process in `cleanup`.

-This proxies WireGuard UDP connections over HTTP: https://codeberg.org/eduvpn/proxyguard.
+This function proxies WireGuard UDP connections over HTTP: https://codeberg.org/eduvpn/proxyguard.
 These input variables can be gotten from the configuration that is retrieved using the `proxy` JSON key